PescheHelfer/AnnotationConverter/ReadMe.rst

 • Has only be tested on Windows 7 (but should work on other versions of Windows, too)
 • Currently, annotations can only be converted from Sony PRS-T1-3 to Adobe Digital Editions 2-3
 • Only epub is supported
-• Drawings (notes done by handwriting) will not be converted
+• Drawings (notes done by handwriting.  will not be converted

 Installation instructions